This post may contain affiliate links.

 Note: This blog post is part one of my Tea Tree oil for treating acne series, so part two or more posts about this topic will follow.

 I have the world’s most sensitive, acne prone combination skin, so I was a little bit ambivalent about trying out this little apparent bottle of liquid gold called tea tree oil.
 You see, I have tried everything – well almost everything if everything includes not going to the Accutane end (serious acne meds).
 I hear things can be pretty rough over there, so my “everything” stops right before the Accutane.

-I have tried everything – topical and oral antibiotics, Benzoyl peroxide and Salicylic acid.
-Give me a list and I’ll tick ’em off.
+I have tried everything – topical and oral antibiotics, Benzoyl Peroxide and Salicylic acid.
+Give me a list, and I’ll tick them off.
 A few of them have worked to some degree, but most of them have not.

 The Tea Tree Oil from The Body Shop contains 0.9% tea tree oil and comes in a cute little green ‘essential oil looking’ bottle.
 To apply it, I first wash my face with the tea tree infused Tea Tree Skin Clearing Facial Wash.
 This facial wash got me at hello.
 It smells great and leaves my skin feeling rejuvenated.
 It also gets rid of my makeup and does a pretty good job.

 After drying my face with a fresh, clean towel, I apply a few drops of Tea Tree oil to my face using a thin cotton pad; limiting the application to the areas where I normally get acne i.e. the forehead, jawline and temples.
 I then wait for 5 to 10mins before applying my usual day or night cream.

 So far so good and I have only used it for a week.
 My skin did get slightly drier after my first application, but I think it was because of the product switch up in my acne skin care routine.
 I have not had breakouts beyond the usual in fact I think my I’m noticing some major improvement; however, it is still too early to tell.